balbasty/balbasty.github.io/_news/2024-03-01_ucl_fellow.md

-I am starting a new adventure at University College London as a [Newton International Fellow](https://royalsociety.org/news/2023/10/early-career-researchers-funding-2023/), where I will work on _High-resolution spatiotemporal models of the brain across the lifespan for diagnosis and decision-making_!
+I am starting a new adventure at University College London as a [Newton International Fellow](https://royalsociety.org/news/2023/10/early-career-researchers-funding-2023/), where I will work on _High-resolution spatiotemporal models of the brain across the lifespan for diagnosis and decision-making_.